 So how do you overcome it?
 It’s hard—there’s no doubt about it!
 I also suffer from similar challenges brought on by premenstrual insulin resistance and I am always altering basal requirements on my pump.
 Some days, the resistance is so stubborn that I have to double my usual dose.
 First thing’s first: it’s important you discuss this with your gynecologist and get a work-up to check for a condition often seen among people with diabetes called polycystic ovarian syndrome (PCOS).

 Everyone has a different experience during this phase, and some are able to manage their insulin requirements well, but other just can’t.
 Do not beat yourself up about it!
 Once the hormone levels fall back into range and that storm subsides, your insulin sensitivity improves.
 I often try to exercise and do some form of relaxing activity to manage this stressful time.

 Irregularity + moodiness

 Irregular cycles are another common complaint among those living with diabetes.
 The reproductive years are the years between your first period, also called menarche, and the onset of menopause, which is the time periods stop.
-If you are living with Type 1 diabetes you are likely to experience a slightly shorter span of reproductive years compared to people without diabetes.
-It has been suggested that more than one third of teenage girls with T1D will have irregular menstrual periods.
+If you are living with type 1 diabetes you are likely to experience a slightly shorter span of reproductive years compared to people without diabetes.
+It has been suggested that more than one third of teenage girls with type 1 diabetes (T1D) will have irregular menstrual periods.

 With better glycemic control and good planning with your doctor, women living with diabetes can have a normal planned pregnancy if they want to.

-PMS makes some people feel moodier than usual and others bloated and achy.
+Premenstrual syndrome (PMS) makes some people feel moodier than usual and others bloated and achy.
 For some, it causes intense mood swings that interfere with daily life.
-While research estimates about 75% of women experience PMS during their reproductive years, only 3 to 8% develop severe depressive symptoms and anxiety.
+While research estimates about 75 percent of women experience PMS during their reproductive years, only 3 to 8 percent develop severe depressive symptoms and anxiety.